 Amazon Music Unlimited vs Spotify: Which offers better sound?

-Amazon Music Unlimited vs Spotify: What do they feature?
+Amazon Music Unlimited vs Spotify: Other features

 Both Amazon Music Unlimited and Spotify offer personalised radio stations based on artists and tracks you like.